Linux distribution create and use

 UUID on disk partitions during during system installation which is then used to mount the partition in

 /etc/fstab.
-This address the problem of changing device name of the partition which the partition could then no longer be correctly mounted via
+This addresses the problem of changing device name of the partition which the partition could then no longer be correctly mounted via

-UUID could be configured from the terminal in Linux.
+UUID on newly created partitions from the terminal in

 $ uuidgen 39ea80c4-e748-47eb-835c-64025de53e26